 Ravichandran Ashwin jersey number

 The Ravichandran Ashwin jersey number is 99.
-It is one of the highest jersey numbers used by India.
-He has worn it throughout most of his international career.
+It is one of the highest jersey numbers ever used in Indian men's international cricket.

 Unassigned or iconic former jersey numbers